South Dakota Counseling License Requirements

 Licensed Addiction Counselor (LAC)

-The South Dakota Board of Addiction and Prevention Professionals offers three certifications and licenses for addiction counseling: Addiction Counselor Trainee (ACT), Certified Addiction Counselor (CAC), and Licensed Addiction Counselor (LAC).
+The South Dakota Board of Addiction and Prevention Professionals (BAPP) offers three certifications and licenses for addiction counseling: Addiction Counselor Trainee (ACT), Certified Addiction Counselor (CAC), and Licensed Addiction Counselor (LAC).
 The minimum educational and experience requirements vary depending on the applicant’s background.
-CACs must have at least a high school diploma and 27 credits of specific undergraduate coursework, although a bachelor’s or master’s degree in a behavioral science subject will reduce the supervised experience requirements.
-LACs must have a master’s degree in behavioral science with at least 21 credits of clinical addictions coursework.
-You can become an ACT with a high school diploma, but you must complete the education and experience requirements for either the CAC or LAC credential before you can apply to upgrade.
-Complete applications must be submitted by January 1 or July 1 to receive permission to test; incomplete applications are kept on file for two years and will be considered once all materials are received.
-Addiction counselors in South Dakota are proficient in 12 core functions, including screening and assess new clients, creating treatment plans and providing addiction counseling services, and making referrals to other service providers to address client needs outside the addiction counseling scope of practice.
-To become an addiction counselor, you must follow these steps:
+You can become an ACT with a high school diploma, but you must be supervised by a qualified CAC or LAC throughout the entire recognition period as a trainee.
+You must complete the additional education and experience requirements for either the CAC or LAC credentials before you can apply to upgrade.
+CACs must have at least a high school diploma and 27 credits of specific undergraduate or graduate coursework with a grade of “C” or higher, although the possession of a degree in a behavioral science field will reduce the supervised experience requirements.
+LACs must have a master’s degree in a behavioral science field with at least 21 credits of specified clinical addiction coursework with a grade of “C” or higher.
+Addiction counselors in South Dakota are proficient in 12 core functions, including screening and assessing new clients, creating treatment plans and providing addiction counseling services, and making referrals to other service providers to address client needs outside the addiction counseling scope of practice.
+To become an addiction counselor in the state, you must follow these steps:

 - Certified Prevention Specialist (CPS)